Also referred to as Microbial Challenge Test or Preservation Efficacy Test (PET)

 The efficacy of the preservation of a cosmetic product under development has to be assessed experimentally in order to ensure microbial stability and preservation during storage and use.
 This is done by challenge testing.
 The latter is mandatory for all cosmetic products that, under normal conditions of storage and use, may deteriorate or form a risk to infect the consumer.

 A challenge test consists of an artificial contamination of the finished product, followed by a subsequent evaluation of the decrease in contamination to levels ensuring the microbial limits established.
 The evaluation of the preservation of a cosmetic formulation is based on inoculation of the product with calibrated inocula (prepared from relevant strains of micro-organisms).
 The number of surviving micro-organisms is measured at defined intervals during a period of 28 days.
 For each time and each strain, the log reduction value is calculated and compared to the minimum values required for evaluation.
-The microorganisms used in the challenge test may be issued from official collection strains from any state in the EU to ensure reproducibility of the test and are:
+Using ISO 11930:2012 the microorganisms used in the challenge test may be issued from official collection strains from any state in the EU to ensure reproducibility of the test and are:

 - Pseudomonas aeruginosa ATCC®9027TM2